 The environment at Stony Brook is ideally suited to instill in faculty and students a commitment to service, learning, and scholarship, and prepare its graduates for success.
 Our goal is to offer residents a path to develop the clinical competence, academic excellence, and administrative acumen to assume leadership roles in our field.

-Mark Henry, MD FACEP
+Adam Singer, MD FACEP